lucasvegi/Elixir-Refactorings/README.md

 * __Motivation:__ This refactoring is the inverse of [Merging multiple definitions](#merging-multiple-definitions).
 While merge multiple definitions aims to group recursive functions into a single recursive function that returns a tuple, splitting a definition aims to separate a recursive function by creating new recursive functions, each of them responsible for individually generating a respective element originally contained in a tuple.

 * __Examples:__ Take a look at the example in [Merging multiple definitions](#merging-multiple-definitions) in reverse order, that is, ``# After refactoring:`` ->  ``# Before refactoring:``.

+* __Side-conditions:__
+  * The function selected for refactoring must originally return a ``tuple`` containing a number of elements identical to the number of new functions to be created by this refactoring;

+  * The new recursive functions created by this refactoring must not conflict with functions of the same name and arity that are already defined or imported into the refactored module.

+  These side conditions are based on definitions provided by members of the HaRe project (Haskell Refactorer tool), as described in the following link: [[1]](https://www.cs.kent.ac.uk/projects/refactor-fp/catalogue/)

 [▲ back to Index](#table-of-contents)
 ___